pink-mist/Mojolicious-Plugin-Directory/README.md

 - $css: String

-    name of the template with css you want to include
+    name of template with css that you want to include

 ## `handler`